awsrjh/aws-neuron-sdk-tmp/docs/index.rst

-Welcome to Neuron SDK's documentation!
+Welcome to Neuron SDK documentation
 ======================================

 AWS Neuron is an SDK for Amazon machine-learning chips, enabling high-performance deep learning applications.
 It includes a deep learning compiler, runtime and tools, natively integrated into TensorFlow, PyTorch and MXnet, to deliver high-performance deep learning inference applications.
 This documentation provides general guidance to using Neuron SDK via examples, reference manuals, and app notes.